hafithm/Project-Transforming-and-Analyzing-Data-with-SQL/starting_with_questions.md

 SQL Queries:
--- Retrieving the relevant data:

-SELECT          a."visitNumber" ,
-				a."fullvisitorId" ,
-				s."fullvisitorId" ,
-				a."visitStartTime" ,
-				s."productPrice" ,
-				s."productSKU"

-FROM
-				analytics_clean a
-JOIN
-				all_sessions_clean s ON a."visitId" = s."visitId";

 -- Grouping the data by the "fullvisitorId" and "productSKU" columns.

 -- The COUNT(*) function is used to count the number of occurrences for each unique combination of "fullVisitorId" and "productSKU".

 -- This will give you the count of orders for each visitor and product SKU.

 SELECT

 			a."fullvisitorId",
 			s."productSKU",
 			COUNT(*) AS order_count

 FROM
 			analytics_clean a

 JOIN
 			all_sessions_clean s ON a."visitId" = s."visitId"

 GROUP BY

 			a."fullvisitorId",
 			s."productSKU";